 The problem is that you may never have taken the time to learn how to take loving care of yourself when someone important to you is angry, blaming, judgmental, or hurt.
 Or, you might never have taken the time to learn to value yourself enough so that you don't have to try to control how people feel about you with lies or exaggerations.
 So you might lie as a way of protecting yourself from having to deal with their reaction, and as a way of trying to control how they feel about you.

-You need to learn how to manage the painful feelings of loneliness, heartache, or heartbreak that you will likely feel when someone you care about is angry, blaming, rejecting, judgmental, or hurt by your truth.
-As long as you are afraid of these authentic feelings, you will avoid them with your various protections, which may include lying.
+You need to learn how to manage the painful feelings of loneliness, heartache, or heartbreak that you will likely feel when someone you care about is angry, blaming, rejecting, judgmental, or hurt by your truth, or if you refuse to answer questions.
+As long as you are afraid of your authentic feelings, you will likely avoid them with your various protections, which may include lying.

-We lovingly manage these feelings only when we develop a loving Adult part of ourselves.
-In the Inner Bonding® process, the loving Adult is who we are when we are connected with a spiritual source of love, comfort, wisdom and truth.
-We cannot manage these core painful feelings from our wounded, ego self.
+We lovingly manage these feelings only when we develop our loving adult - which is who we are open to learning and connected with a spiritual source of love, comfort, wisdom, and truth.
+We cannot manage these painful feelings from our wounded, ego self.
 So when you are unable to spiritually connect, you will continue to protect against these feelings, which means that you will continue to lie if lying is one of your learned protections.

-It is not as hard as you may believe to learn how to connect with your personal source of spiritual Guidance.
-When your intention shifts from protecting/controlling to learning what it means to be loving to yourself and others, the doorway automatically opens to experiencing this connection.
+It is not as hard as you may believe to learn how to connect with your personal source of spiritual guidance.
+When your intention shifts from controlling to learning what it means to be loving to yourself and others, and you are keeping your body healthy with clean foods, the doorway opens to experiencing this connection.

 Intention is a powerful thing.
-Start today to become aware of choosing to protect/control or to learn/love and move onto the path of honesty, truth, and authenticity.
+Start today to become aware of choosing to control or to learn about love and move onto the path of honesty, truth, and authenticity.